courselabs/kubernetes/hackathon/README.md

 </details><br/>

-When you're done you should be able to browse to port 8080 on your cluster and see this:
+When you're done you should be able to browse to the Service port on your cluster and see this:

 ![](/img/widgetario-solution-1.png)